ETAOI keyboard: Name and mechanics

 ETAOI name is derived from the 5 most frequently used letters in English: e, t, a, o, i.
 These characters are typed using just single taps.

-The same efficiency-driven approach has been followed when assigning meaningful combinations of taps and slides to all other letters, numbers and signs: the most frequently used ones are also the quickest to produce.
-This constitutes a radical departure from the QWERTY layout, where the position of specific letters remains unrelated to the frequency of their use.
+The same efficiency-driven approach has been followed when assigning combinations of taps and slides to all other letters, numbers and signs: the most frequently used ones are also the quickest to produce.
+This departs from the QWERTY layout, where the position of specific letters is unrelated to the frequency of use.

 Application

-Because to its novel conceptual basis, ETAOI is particularly well suited for use with screens of limited size.
+Because to its conceptual basis, ETAOI is particularly suited for use with screens of limited size.
 Once mastered, its five keys allow for touch typing (typing without looking) commonly associated with physical keyboards.
 Top recorded speeds are currently 55 words per minute.

-With all the keys presented as just one horizontal line placed at the screen’s bottom edge, the keyboard allows the viewing area to be used much more effectively as it usually takes only a third of the space required by QWERTY keyboard variants.
-The keys’ larger size results in a significantly reduced number of typing errors.
+Since all the keys are presented as just one horizontal line placed at the screen’s bottom edge, the ETAOI keyboard usually takes only a third of the screen space required by QWERTY keyboard variants.

-Other benefits include immediate access to characters other than letters without the need to recall additional screens, by simply applying the relevant combinations of taps and slides.
-In the same manner, the software can be used to quickly produce letters specific to only some Latin-derived alphabets.
+Other features include immediate access to characters other than letters without the need to recall additional screens, by applying the relevant combinations of taps and slides.
+The software can be used to produce letters specific to only some Latin-derived alphabets.
 Languages currently supported are Spanish, German, French, Italian and Polish.

 The keyboard also includes a suite of editing tools with in-built commands allowing to precisely select, copy and paste text.

 5-Tiles

 5-Tiles is a virtual keyboard for mobile devices with touchscreen that run the Android operating system.
 It is characterized by needing a small amount of space leaving as much space as possible to the software that needs the keyboard.
-As the name indicates there are exactly five keys on the keyboard on one line of keys.
+There are exactly five keys on the keyboard on one line of keys.
 Characters are typed by tap and swipe gestures.

 The five keys of this keyboard all have different colors to be easily distinguishable.
 You have the following options to type a character: